rushimok73/AWS-SAA-C03-Notes/README.md

  - All changes are stored as a configuration Item (CI) into config bucket (S3)
 - Config Rules
  - Can check for rules and do things based on that (lambda remediation, notify)
+ - It can also add tags based on the rules

 ### 1.17.5 Amazon Macie
 Data security and data privacy service.